tiberiuzuld/angular-gridster2/README.md

 You can load dynamic components in Angular4+ with the help of [`ng-dynamic-component` library](https://www.npmjs.com/package/ng-dynamic-component)

+### Having iFrame in widgets content
+iFrames can interfere with drag/resize of widgets.
+For a workaround please read [this issue #233](https://github.com/tiberiuzuld/angular-gridster2/issues/233)

 ### Interact with content without dragging

 Option 1 (without text selection):